-a. suspend processing of the application for a permit if the applicant is the offending.
-Formatted: In party;

-b. disallow any further discovery of any kind or a particular kind by the offending party;

-- c. rule that particular facts be regarded as established against the offending party for the purposes of the proceeding, in accordance with the claim of the party obtaining the discovery ruling; - d. limit the offending party's participation in the proceeding; - e. disallow the offending party's presentation of evidence on issues that were the subject of the discovery request; or - f. recommend to the Board that the hearing be dismissed with or without prejudice. - 12.
+- a. suspend processing of the application for a permit if the applicant is the offending party; - b. disallow any further discovery of any kind or a particular kind by the offending party; - c. rule that particular facts be regarded as established against the offending party for the purposes of the proceeding, in accordance with the claim of the party obtaining the discovery ruling; - d. limit the offending party's participation in the proceeding; - e. disallow the offending party's presentation of evidence on issues that were the subject of the discovery request; or - f. recommend to the Board that the hearing be dismissed with or without prejudice. - 12.
 Ex Parte Communications: The hearing examiner may not communicate, directly or indirectly, in connection with any issue of fact or law, with any agency, person, party, or their representatives, except on notice and opportunity for all parties to participate.
 This provision does not prevent communications with staff not directly involved in the hearing to utilize the special skills and knowledge of the agency in evaluating the evidence. - 13.
 Compelling Testimony: Swearing Witnesses and Subpoena Power: The hearing examiner may compel the testimony of any person, which is necessary, helpful, or appropriate to the hearing.
 The hearing examiner will administer the oath in a manner calculated to impress the witness with the importance and solemnity of the promise to adhere to the truth.
-The hearing examiner may issue subpoenas to compel the testimony of any person and the production of books, papers, documents, or tangible things, in the manner provided in the Texas Rules of Civil Procedure. - 14.
-Evidence: Except as modified by these rules, the Texas Rules of Civil Evidence govern the admissibility and introduction of evidence; however, evidence not admissible under the Texas Rules of Civil Evidence may be admitted if it is of the type commonly relied upon by reasonably prudent persons in the conduct of their affairs.
-In addition, evidence may be stipulated by agreement of all parties.
+The hearing examiner may issue subpoenas to compel the testimony of any person and the production of books, papers, documents, or tangible things, in the manner provided in the Texas Rules of Civil Procedure.